You May Begin to Homeschool Mid-Year

 We're going to start homeschooling our child over the summer.
 When do we file our NOI paperwork?

 We just moved to Virginia from out of state.
-What else do we need to know about beginning homeschooling mid-year?
+What else do we need to know about beginning to homeschooling mid-year?

-The Organization of Virginia Homeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.
-A financial statement is available from the Virginia Division of Consumer Affairs upon request.
+VaHomeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.